deanopatoni/deanopatoni/README.md

-- 👋 Hi, I’m @deanopatoni
+- 👋 Hi, I’m Dean @deanopatoni
 - 👀 I’m interested in Power BI and looking to learn Python
 - 🌱 I’m currently on a Data Academy apprentiship
 - 💞️ I’m looking to collaborate on BIM model workflows